airladon/FigureOne/docs/api/tutorials/interactive/interactive.md

 Two dimensional shapes can have borders and touch borders to determine when shapes overlap, or when a touch event is on a shape.

 Each FigureElementPrimitive has `drawBorder` and `drawBorderBuffer` properties.
-The `drawBorder` is typically a border around all the vertices that make up the shape.
+The `drawBorder` is typically a border (convex hull) around all the vertices that make up the shape.
 The `drawBorderBuffer` is usually equal to or larger than the `drawBorder` and often follows the contours of the border but with some additional buffer.
-Both types of borders can also be fully customized with an array of `Point`s.
+Built-in shapes will generate these automatically, but they can also be be fully customized with a {@link TypeParsableBorder} by the user.

-These properties are used to calculate the `border` and `touchBorder` of a shape.
-The `border` can be used for determining the shape's edge, and therefore any collision it has with other shapes or the figure's edge.
+`drawBorder` and `drawBorderBuffer` are then used to calculate the `border` and `touchBorder` of a shape.
+The `border` can be used for determining the shape's visual edge, and therefore any collision it has with other shapes or the figure's edge.
 The `touchBorder` is used to determine when a touch event is on the shape.

-While it may look like there are a lot of options to define borders below, there are really just three:
-* Use the `drawBorder`
-* Use the `drawBorderBuffer`
-* Use a rectangle that encompasses `drawBorder` or `drawBorderBuffer` (or in the case of a FigureElementCollection, its children's borders and touchBorders) with some optional additional buffer

-There are several ways to define a `border` and `touchBorder` for a FigureElementPrimitive:
-* `'draw'` - use the `drawBorder` points
-* `'buffer'` - use the `drawBorderBuffer` points
-* `'rect'` - use the rectangle that encompasses the `drawBorder` points
-* `number` - same as rect but rect is larger by `number` on all its sides
-* `[number, number]` - same as rect but with left/right buffer and bottom/top buffer
-* `[number, number, number, number]` - same as rect but left, bottom, right, top buffer
-* `{ left?: number, bottom?: number, right?: number, top?: number }` - same as rect but left, bottom, right, top buffer
-* `Array<TypeParsablePoint>` - use a custom border
-* `Array<Array<TypeParsablePoint>>` - use more than one closed border that may be separate from each other
-* `'border'`: for `touchBorder` only - use whatever `border` uses

-A `FigureElementCollection`s `border` comes from its child elements:
-* `'children'` - use the `border`s of the children
-* `'rect'` - use the rectangle that encompasses the `border`s of all children
-* `number` - same as rect but rect is larger by `number` on all its sides
-* `[number, number]` - same as rect but with left/right buffer and bottom/top buffer
-* `[number, number, number, number]` - same as rect but left, bottom, right, top buffer
-* `{ left?: number, bottom?: number, right?: number, top?: number }` - same as rect but left, bottom, right, top buffer
-* `Array<TypeParsablePoint>` - use a custom border
-* `Array<Array<TypeParsablePoint>>` - use more than one closed border that may be separate from each other

-A `FigureElementCollection`s `touchBorder` also comes from its child elements:
-* `'border'`: use whatever `border` uses
-* `'children'` - use the `touchBorder`s of the children
-* `'rect'` - use the rectangle that encompasses the `touchBorder`s of all children
-* `number` - same as rect but rect is larger by `number` on all its sides
-* `[number, number]` - same as rect but with left/right buffer and bottom/top buffer
-* `[number, number, number, number]` - same as rect but left, bottom, right, top buffer
-* `{ left?: number, bottom?: number, right?: number, top?: number }` - same as rect but left, bottom, right, top buffer
-* `Array<TypeParsablePoint>` - use a custom border
-* `Array<Array<TypeParsablePoint>>` - use more than one closed border that may be separate from each other
+The border and touch borders can be defined with either the `drawBorder` or `drawBorderBuffer` directly, as a rectangle with or without some buffer around these properties, or as a fully customized {@link TypeParsableBorder}.

+The documentation in {@link OBJ_Generic} has the specifics on how to define borders and touch borders for FigureElementPrimitives.
+Similarly the documentation for @{OBJ_Collection} details the same for FigureElementCollections.

 The border for a FigureElement can be retrieved with <a href="#figureelementgetborder">FigureElementPrimitive.getBorder()</a> and <a href="#figureelementcollectiongetborder">FigureElementCollection.getBorder()</a>